miking-lang/miking/README.md

 ## Acceleration

-When using the `mi accelerate` command, parts of the program can be marked for accelerated execution.
-While the main part of the program will be compiled to OCaml, the marked parts will be executed in an accelerated mode.
-By using compiler flags, the user can control which accelerated mode should be used.
+By using the `--accelerate` flag when using `mi compile`, parts of the program can be marked for accelerated execution.
+While the main part of the program will be compiled to OCaml (as usual), an expression that has been wrapped in an `accelerate` term will be compiled to an accelerated format.
+Additional compiler flags can be used to control which accelerated mode should be used.
 Acceleration requires `futhark` to be installed ([installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).

-The current acceleration implementation lacks support for most features of the default compiler, such as unit tests, external functions and tuning.
-In the future, this will be added.

 ### Accelerated modes

 The default acceleration mode translates the accelerated parts of the code to CUDA GPU code.
-This mode requires an NVidia GPU.
-The compiler assumes that CUDA has been installed at `/usr/local/cuda`.
+This mode requires an NVidia GPU and an installation of CUDA at `/usr/local/cuda`.

-If the `--cpu-only` flag is set, the accelerated parts will instead be translated to multicore CPU code.
-This mode does not require any additional installations.
+If the `--cpu-only` flag has been set, the accelerated parts of the code are translated to multicore CPU code.
+This mode does not require a GPU, and it does not require installing anything in addition to `futhark`.

 ### Usage

-The accelerated compiler `mi accelerate` recognizes additional keywords that are not available when using the default `mi` compiler.
-The most important keyword is `accelerate`, which takes one argument - an expression that is to be accelerated.
-There are many significant limitations on what kinds of expressions may be used, which are explained in a later section.
+The accelerated compilation via `mi compile --accelerate` makes use of parallel keywords.
+The most important keyword is `accelerate`, whose only argument is an expression that is requested to be accelerated.
+The other keywords are used for explicitly parallel operations, such as `parallelMap` and `parallelReduce`.

-For example, assume that we have a program that adds one to a given a floating-point number and then prints it with a newline:
+There are several limitations on what expressions may be used.
+If the compiler is unable to accelerate a marked expression, an error will be reported.

+When the `--accelerate` flag is not used, parallel keywords are removed from the program.
+The `accelerate` keyword is removed from the program, while the parallel constructs are replaced by equivalent sequential code.

+Accelerated calls have a significant overhead, in particular for the first call.
+This is because any data that is used by the accelerated computation has to be copied which is slow, in particular when running on the GPU.
+The example below and more can be found in the `test/examples/accelerate` directory.

+#### Example

+Assume that the following program is given:
 ```
 include "common.mc" -- printLn
 mexpr